StanwieCB/Path-Tracer/README.md

 several glass balls
 several mirror balss (IOR = 1.6)

-## About the BSDF
+## About the BRDF
-All the BSDF implementations are guided by
+All the BRDF implementations are guided by
 *Physically Based Rendering From Theory to Implementation 3rd Editon - Matt Pharr, Wenzel Jakob, Greg Humphreys* You can find most of the formulations of sampling and evaluation in Chap7 and Chap8